ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/db_database.md

 Production and Analysis Plies, Solid Models etc.

 * **Parameters:**
-  -model: the ACP model to be cleared
+  - model: the ACP model to be cleared

 <a id="compolyx.DB.close"></a>